 7. Report and review

 At the end of each quarter, make time to review your records in greater detail.
-Look for trends that span a greater period of time – perhaps year-on-year sales figures or revenues – to ensure your business is going in the right direction.
+Look for trends – perhaps year-on-year sales figures or revenues – to ensure your business is going in the right direction.

 8. Monitor employee hours

-If your employees are paid for overtime or take a paid holiday, using a Cloud-based time tracking system helps you keep an eye on when staff are clocking in or out of their computers or tablets.
+If your employees are paid for overtime or take a paid holiday, a Cloud-based time tracking system helps you keep an eye on when staff clocks in or out of their computers or tablets.
 If you choose one that integrates with your bookkeeping software, it makes payroll simpler too.

 9. Pay attention to overseas transactions